 Before you buy anything, and before we discuss your sewing pattern’s importance, here are a few points to consider.

-- Choose an easy sewing pattern or tutorial.
+- Choose an easy sewing project or tutorial.

 - Avoid ruffles.